santwer/Exporter/README.md

 ## Template

 The Template should be DOCX or DOC.
 The File will be cloned and saved in the sys_temp_folder as long it has no store option.
 For PDF exports it is needed to use LibreOffice.
-Therefore the soffice command needs to be executable.
+Therefore, the soffice command needs to be executable.

 For the Templateprocessing it uses [phpoffice/phpword](https://github.com/PHPOffice/PHPWord) More Infos you can find [here](https://phpword.readthedocs.io/en/latest/templates-processing.html)